kkamara/anime-list/readme.md

 # Anime List

 (06-Oct-2024) This is a list of top-rated anime.
 I have watched them all.
-The order doesn't matter.
-This list also includes anime movies and live-action movies.
+The list is ordered alphabetically.
+This list includes anime series, anime movies and live-action movies.

 - Akira (movie) (1988) (dubbed)
 - Berserk (series) (1997) (dubbed)